Similarity-preserving Image-image Domain Adaptation for Person Re-identification: Related Work

-\textbf{Unsupervised domain adaptation.} With the settings that the source domain is fully labeled and the target domain does not contain labels, our work is related to unsupervised domain adaptation (UDA).
-In this community, a portion of methods aim to learn a mapping between source and target distributions \cite{DBLP:conf/eccv/SaenkoKFD10, DBLP:conf/cvpr/GongSSG12,DBLP:conf/iccv/FernandoHST13, DBLP:conf/aaai/SunFS16}.
+\textbf{Unsupervised domain adaptation.} Our work is related to unsupervised domain adaptation (UDA).
+Within this community, a portion of methods aim to learn a mapping between source and target distributions \cite{DBLP:conf/eccv/SaenkoKFD10, DBLP:conf/cvpr/GongSSG12,DBLP:conf/iccv/FernandoHST13, DBLP:conf/aaai/SunFS16}.
 As a representative UDA method, Correlation Alignment (CORAL) \cite{DBLP:conf/aaai/SunFS16} matches the mean and covariance of two distributions.